 - Contact information: Access to a “contact us” page and/or specific contact information should be available in an obvious location on every page throughout the site.

 - Ease of use: Navigation must maintain simplicity of use.
-Avoid using hard to navigate drop-down or -out menus.
+Avoid using hard to navigate drop-down or fly-out menus.
 If used, never allow navigation to go more than two sub-menus deep.

 - Page indication: Visitors should know what page they are on and where they are in relation to the rest of the site.
 Breadcrumbs and navigation highlights can provide these visual indicators.

 - Visited page indication: Let visitors know which pages they have visited recently.
-While this is more difficult to achieve with main site navigation blocks, it can easily be accomplished by using alternate coloring of visited text links.
+While this is more difficult to achieve with main site navigation blocks, you can easily accomplish this by using an alternate color on visited text links.